mozilla-extensions/firefox-voice/docs/writing-an-intent.md

 **Slots:** a slot is a wildcard, and puts the matched words in a named slot.
 E.g., `play [query]` puts everything after "play" into `content.slots.query`.
 The matcher tries to put as little text as necessary into a slot, so `play [query] (on |) the radio` will match `play something on the radio` with the `something` in the slot, even though `something on` would also match.

 **Typed slots:** these are things like `[service:musicServiceName]`.
 These "types" are lists of specific strings.
-These types are in the `ENTITY_TYPES` variable in `intentParser.js`.
+These types are in the `background/entityTypes.js` module.
 Right now this system isn't very extensible.

 **Parameters:** sometimes you care _which_ phrase is matched, not just a slot.
 If you include `[param=value]` then `contents.parameters.param === "value"` (if that specific phrase is matched).
 You can see an example in [`extensions/intents/music/music.js`](https://github.com/mozilla/firefox-voice/blob/master/extension/intents/music/music.js) in `music.move`.